arnegebert/splicing/README.md

 Config files for the experiments are named as ```<dataset>_<datatype>_<other-special-conditons>_<model>.config``` and be found in the ```\config```-folder.

+Standard data format ('Vanilla format') used among all my datasets:
+A single training sample has the dimensions [281, 4]:
+- the first 280 rows are the one-hot encoded nucleotides (1-140 = start sequence, 141-280 = end sequence)
+- row 281 = l1, l2, l3, PSI where l1 = length of intron to the left of the exon, l2 = length of exon itself, l3 = length of intron to the right

 The README below is copied from the PyTorch Project Template and will go into more detail about the repo structure.